 - Trustees must keep good records and get help from trust experts to make sure that estate laws are followed.

-- To maximize trust properties, make clever improvements and follow Tacoma’s real estate market.
+- To maximize trust properties, make clever improvements, and follow Tacoma’s real estate market.

 Understanding the Role of a Trust in Property Management